Joey Meneses Player Props: Nationals vs. Padres

 Joey Meneses At The Plate

-- Meneses is hitting .292 with 17 doubles, a triple, two home runs and 18 walks.
+- Meneses is batting .291 with 17 doubles, a triple, two home runs and 18 walks.

-- Among the qualifying hitters in MLB action, he ranks 17th in batting average, 69th in on-base percentage, and 125th in slugging.
+- Among qualifying hitters in MLB action, he ranks 18th in batting average, 72nd in on-base percentage, and 126th in slugging.

-- He has homered in two of 69 games played this year, and in 0.7% of his plate appearances.
+- In 70 games played this season, he has hit a homer in just two of them.

-- Meneses has driven in a run in 24 games this season (34.8%), including six games with more than one RBI (8.7%).
-He has also driven home three or more of his team's runs in three contests.
+- In 25 games this year (35.7%), Meneses has picked up an RBI, and in six of those games (8.6%) he had more than one.
+He has also driven in three or more of his team's runs in three contests.

-- In 37.7% of his games this year, he has scored at least once.
-And he's had three games with multiple runs (4.3%).
+- He has scored in 26 games this year (37.1%), including multiple runs in three games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.